AlejandrVilla/Final_Project_Software_Engineer/README.md

 ## Things
 Constraints:
-- The larger problem is decomposed into 'things' that make sense for the problem domain
+- The larger problem is decomposed into 'things' that make sense for the problem domain.
-- Each 'thing' is a capsule of data that exposes procedures to the rest of the world
+- Each 'thing' is a capsule of data that exposes procedures to the rest of the world.
-- Data is never accessed directly, only through these procedures
+- Data is never accessed directly, only through these procedures.
-- Capsules can reappropriate procedures defined in other capsules
+- Capsules can reappropriate procedures defined in other capsules.

-La declaracion de la clase evento que se usará como una entidad en la lógica del dominio
+La declaracion de la clase evento que se usará como una entidad en la lógica del dominio.
 ```
 # modulo evento
 class Evento: